 - Go multimodal!
 Take your bike on TARC!
 All TARC buses have front racks for carrying up to three bikes at a time.

-- Route 2 - direct service between Belknap campus, the airport, and downtown.
+- - direct service between Belknap campus, the airport, and downtown.

-- Route 4 - direct, frequent service to Belknap campus from downtown and south Louisville (Beechmont, Kenwood, Glengarry, and Louisville Industrial Center)
+- - direct, frequent service to Belknap campus from downtown and south Louisville (Beechmont, Kenwood, Glengarry, and Louisville Industrial Center)

-- Route 28 - (formerly 18) rapid, frequent shuttle service between Belknap campus and the Health Sciences Center as well as downtown, UPS, Okolona, Preston Hwy, and Jefferson Mall.
+- - (formerly 18) rapid, frequent shuttle service between Belknap campus and the Health Sciences Center as well as downtown, UPS, Okolona, Preston Hwy, and Jefferson Mall.

-- Route 29 - direct service to Belknap campus along Eastern Pkwy from Oxmoor Center, the Highlands, and Shively.
+- - direct service to Belknap campus along Eastern Pkwy from Oxmoor Center, the Highlands, and Shively.

 Where's my bus?!
 The free Transit App provides real-time info about bus locations, schedules, and stops for Louisville and other cities on your mobile device.